nickpollardAV/FreeShareRewardApi/README.md

 yarn run-docker-image
 ```

+**Note: currently the .js files are living next to the .ts files.
+I think this needs changing in the tsoa config (which I would update in a real project).

 ### Endpoints

 Once running, the coolest way to play with the endpoints is to use the Swagger docs that Tsoa generates from the interfaces used.
 Find this at: